Skip to Content

 hand gluing feet to legs of oatmeal turkey craft

 Wrap the brown paper around the container and glue or tape it in place.
-There will be a gap in the back where the paper doesn’t meet, but don’t worry – it’ll be covered by the feathers.
+There will be a gap in the back of the turkey where the paper doesn’t meet, but don’t worry – it’ll be covered by the feathers.

 hand gluing body to oatmeal turkey craft